ElZho/Translate-from-old-russian-language.Seq2seq-model./README.md

 To unzip zip dataset run comand in terminal: unzip rus-eng.zip In each notebook change path to txt files in config.

-Dataset is old slavonic russian corpus. - old_slav.txt
+Datasets are old slavonic russian corpus. - old_slav.txt and rus-eng.zip

 I. Baseline model is model from pytorch totorial https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial by Sean Robertson.
 There is three file: